Liu3422/Summer_RISCV/README.md

         - Have error-checking and bounds for checking whether a memory access is valid.
         - Unexpected values for addresses > 1024:
             M[660764(rs1)+0x008(imm)]=107935
+            - Solution: constrain addressing to rd1 + imm <1024.
+            - rd1 is not changing sometimes
         - lb incorrectly sign-extends
-        - memory writes finish on clk, how to read during test?
-            - manually clk again if load instr.
-            - clk twice

-        - S-type only has 30 bits for instr
-            - Bits (from bitstring) slices with indexes MSB first and doesn't include end!
-Changed gen_s_instr and be wary where slice was used.

     - memory_reg_file has data_memory indexed by a word address, which involves addr>>2 to index.
         - What if I want to store a byte to, say, byte address 3?
         - Word address conversion would result in bytes always being stored at the first byte of each word.
-            Solution: change to word addressing.
+        Solution: only support naturally aligned address.
         - Do I want to support misaligned address?
 Say, store word at addr 3?
             - NO!
 This implementation will always assume naturally aligned addressing.
 It will also store the first/lowest byte of the address.
             - This constraint must be added into cocotb.
 If misaligned, round down to natural alignment.
             - Currently constraining imm.
 If +rd1 leads to misalign, how to change?
 How to detect?
+            - rd1 isn't changing for whatever reason.
+    - model is incorrect, sometimes doesn't include the full expected half-word.
+    - Address of instr and dut aren't matching.
+        - When generating instruction + rewriting registers, cocotb doesn't get the rewritten values.

     - for lh/other load instructions, do I load upper or lower
+        - Follow natural alignment rules:
+        lb: any.
+        lh: 0 -> lower, 2 -> upper.
+        lw: 0 -> word (self-explanatory)
+        - This allow applies to store
+    - memory != word_data, even though they should.

         RISCV Instruction Set Manual:
         The JALR instruction now clears the lowest bit of the calculated target address, to simplify hardware